 I have finally finished my short script (23 pages) called The Tram.
 Here is the log line

 A deaf college student, smitten with a woman he sees on the tram, is shocked to find she has a secret of her own.

 I also have updated this website.
 Hope you enjoy.

 April fools…no not really.
 Maybe the jokes on me?
 Nah.
-Almost three quarters of my way through my short film script called The Tram (previously If Only).
+Almost three-quarters of my way through my short film script called The Tram (previously If Only).
 A tougher gig as I need to make the story speak, move and inspire in a very short time frame.
 Hard stuff.
 Logline?

-A deaf student meets the girl of his dreams, but is she is more or less than he expected.
+A deaf student meets the girl of his dreams but is she is more or less than he expected.

-Why don’t you hop on to the updated logline and synopsis for my script Winners.
+Why don’t you hop on to the updated logline and synopsis for my script Winners?
 Check them out under loglines.

 Welcome to my website.
 Just some news -I have been rewriting my scripts again, four out of five completed just Secret Agent S to go.
 Have just started a new short screenplay working title If Only about a deaf student who falls in love with another student at a tram station.
 It is almost like a comedy of errors.
 Well back to writing…

-New story on the mind… Meet Chris, Danny and Mark three old friends from high school who keep in touch during weekly visits to the pub to watch their favorite football team regularly lose.
+New story on the mind… Meet Chris, Danny and Mark three old friends from high school who keep in touch during weekly visits to the pub to watch their favourite football team regularly lose.
 Chris is a divorced family man, who is desperate to see his kids.
-Can he summon the courage to thwart his controlling ex-wife.
+Can he summon the courage to thwart his controlling ex-wife?
 Danny, a widower for a year, who, from afar, has fallen in love with his old college sweetheart.
 Will he summon the courage to approach her and tell her that he is still in love with her.
 And Mark, who has just come back from military service, will he be able to forgive his father for his prejudice and will his father accept him for his lifestyle and career choices.
 Chris, Danny and Mark make a pact that by Christmas they will have all of their problems solved.

 Working title – By Christmas